jupyterhub/oauthenticator/README.md

     from oauthenticator.github import GitHubOAuthenticator
     c.JupyterHub.authenticator_class = GitHubOAuthenticator

+In addition to these settings, you will need to configure Tornado to use `curl` for issuing token requests to GitHub, as Tornado's 'simple' HTTP client does not support HTTP protocol features used by GitHub.
+To do this,  add the following to your `jupyterhub_config.py` file:

+    from tornado.httpclient import AsyncHTTPClient
+    AsyncHTTPClient.configure("tornado.curl_httpclient.CurlAsyncHTTPClient")

+Note: You will need to install `pycurl` in order to use curl_httpclient; it is not installed by default when installing `oauthenticator`.

 You can also use `LocalGitHubOAuthenticator` to map GitHub accounts onto local users.

 You can use your own Github Enterprise instance by setting the `GITHUB_HOST` environment variable.